larkliy/WinAobscanFast/README.md

 ## 🚀 Why this project?

-Need to find a byte pattern in another process, but standard solutions are too slow or outdated? **WinAobscanFast** leverages modern hardware to get the job done instantly.
+Need to find a byte pattern in another process, but standard solutions are too slow or outdated? **AobscanFast** leverages modern hardware to get the job done instantly.

 *   💎 **Hardware Intrinsics:** Built with `Vector512`, `Vector256`, and `Vector128`.
 If your CPU supports AVX-512, this scanner **flies**.
 *   🧵 **Parallel Processing:** Memory is chunked and scanned concurrently across all available CPU threads.